-Eventually, after several months of waiting for the referral and appointments, Harry was diagnosed with Autism Spectrum Disorder (ASD) at 3.5 years of age.
+Eventually, after several months of waiting for the referral and appointments, Harry was diagnosed with autism spectrum disorder (ASD) at three and a half years of age.

-And it wasn’t until he was almost 4 before he would sleep uninterrupted through the night, and only after he was finally prescribed Melatonin.
+And it wasn’t until he was almost four before he would sleep uninterrupted through the night, and only after he was finally prescribed Melatonin.

 “Diagnosis at the end of the day is a positive,” says Katie.
 “We wouldn’t have journeyed to where we are today if that diagnosis didn’t happen.”

-After the diagnosis of ASD, it was recommended Harry started Applied Behavior Analysis (ABA) Therapy.
+After the diagnosis of ASD, it was recommended Harry started Applied Behaviour Analysis (ABA) therapy.

 ABA therapy uses a play-based technique of modelling appropriate behaviours to teach children new skills and behaviours and is widely recognised as having positive outcomes for those on the autism spectrum.
 Over time it can improve social, communication, academic and daily living skills, and reduce difficult behaviour.

-Katie explains that through a Verbal Behavior Milestones Assessment and Placement Program (VB-MAPP) assessment, which assess language, learning and social skills, the gaps in Harry’s abilities were discovered.
+Katie explains that through a Verbal Behaviour Milestones Assessment and Placement Program (VB-MAPP), which assess language, learning and social skills, the gaps in Harry’s abilities were discovered.

-"Harry has around 6 sessions a week with his ABA Therapist/s, they come to the house and we go to the clinic once a fortnight to check in with his Therapist Supervisor.
+“Harry has around six sessions a week with his ABA Therapist/s, they come to the house and we go to the clinic once a fortnight to check in with his Therapist Supervisor.